pas-1/TSP-Visualizer/README.md

 I built this app due to my fascination for the TSP and to visualize an algorithmic solution.

-The implemented brute force algorithm calculates optimal routes with up to 9 selected points.
+The brute force algorithm calculates and visualizes optimal routes with up to 9 selected points.

 ## Built with